 The contents of a release is the backlog items that you assign to it.
 You can assign backlog items using drag and drop, or the right-click menu.

 Release planning uses the rough estimates of the assigned backlog items.
 For example, the rough estimates are used for predicting release dates, and for release burnup charts.
-This is different from sprints, where the detailed estimates are used.
+This is different from sprints and Kanban boards, where the detailed estimates are used.

-The actual work on the backlog items are done using sprints, exactly like you would do if you weren't using release planning.
-You can assign the backlog items to any sprints you want, in any order.
-So, a release doesn't have a tight coupling to a specific sequence of sprints.
-It's up to you which sprints you use to complete the backlog items in a release.
+The actual work on the backlog items is done using sprints or Kanban boards, exactly like you would do if you weren't using release planning.
+You can assign the backlog items to any sprints or Kanban boards you want, in any order.
+So, a release doesn't have a tight coupling to a specific sequence of sprints, or to specific Kanban boards.
+It's up to you which sprints or Kanban boards you use to complete the backlog items in a release.

 When you are ready to start the actual work on a release, start the release by clicking "Start this release".
 This is typically done on the day where the first sprint in the release starts.